ivanoff/Amazon-S3-gate-API/js/models/readme.txt

   errors - list of errors
-  showErrors() - show all errors and clear list of errors consoleTrueOrError() - show true or list of errors in console
+  showErrors() - show all errors and clear list of errors consoleTrueOrError() - show true or list of errors in console "Types" properties located in types.js and included description to validate of each type ( "min" and "max" properties, add "check" method to check validation ).

 Add type
 -------------
-If you need add new type, you can do it in Types variable.
+If you need add new type, you can do it in Types variable in types.js.
 Be shure to add "check" method to check new inserted type.
 Also you can add "min" and "max" properties to check length.

 For example, new type "password".
 It type must contains minimum 4 chars: at least one lower and one upper case, digit and special chars.
-Add code below to models.js in Types variable: password : {
+Add code below to types.js in list property: password : {
     min   : 4,         // string.min Minimum length of the string
     max   : Infinity,  // string.max Maximum length of the string